Worship is every Sunday at 10:30 AM.

 Before making any decision, please do one of the following.

-1. Check the church website for a special announcement on the Home Page
+1. Check the church website on the Announcement Tab

-3. If the schools are closed, then church activities will be cancelled
+2. If the schools are closed, then church activities will be canceled

 3. On weekdays during business hours call, the church office at 315-685-5048